Railways in

 timetabling authority

-has background information on the electric railway, rack railway and funiculars
+website has background information on the electric railway, rack railway

-railcars.
-Operates during the summer months and by private charter at
+or diesel railcars.
+Operates during the summer months and by private

 - HLÚŽ 760mm gauge forest railway from the Kysucke

-Open Air Museum near Cadca to Kubatko, a distance of 8km including
+Open Air Museum near Čadca to Orava, a distance of 8km including

 steeply graded lines with switchbacks.
 Steam or diesel hauled (Site